infinum/ios-handbook/Tools/SwiftLint.md

 To disable a rule, comment it out from the list of `only_rules` and it will not be included in the linting process.
 However, if you do so, leave a note detailing why the rule is disabled for future reference and as a reminder that in the end the project should be updated to accommodate the new rules.

 To customize a rule threshold for warnings and errors, go to the end of the file and change `warning` and `error` properties of the rule.
 If the rule is not present at the file end, just add it with your customization.
+Similar to disabling a rule, leave a comment detailing why you are doing the rule customization.

 You can also exclude some parts of your project, such as Pods, so SwiftLint won't check them: